 To answer these two questions, we'll present the myriad of available options and the advantages and disadvantages of each.
-Additionally, we'll outline the issues that you should think about when planning your own environment.
-When looking at client device options, we'll explore everything from full-blown Windows PCs to Linux workstations to Windows-based thin client devices.
+Additionally, we'll outline the issues you should think about when planning your own environment.
+As far as client device options, we'll explore everything from full-blown Windows PCs to Linux workstations to Windows-based thin client devices.
 We'll also consider the time and effort it takes to configure, manage, and troubleshoot these devices, as well as the situations in which different types of devices are appropriate.

-Let's begin with the different methods by which your users can access MetaFrame XP ICA applications.
+Let's begin with the methods by which users can access Terminal Server applications.

 (Note: You must be logged in to post a comment.)